Industries

 On May 11, 2023, the Canadian Parliament passed a significant piece of legislation, Bill S-211, also known as the Fighting Against Forced Labour and Child Labour in Supply Chains Act.
 Effective from January 1, 2024, this Act requires all Canadian companies to publicly disclose their efforts in identifying and eradicating forced labour and child labour from their supply chains.

-Here’s everything you need to know about Canada's Forced and Child Labour Act.
+Here’s everything you need to know about Canada's Forced and Child Labour Act and how to prepare to meet reporting obligations.

 The Fighting Against Forced Labour and Child Labour in Supply Chains Act defines “forced labour” as a labor or service provided by a person under circumstances where they could reasonably believe that their safety or the safety of someone known to them would be at risk if they failed to provide the labor.
 This also includes any situation that constitutes forced or compulsory labour as defined by the Forced Labour Convention, 1930.